gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 - **Organization**: Is the proposal well organized?
 Will the audience tune into the narrative?
 Will the speaker use their time effectively?
 - **Bottom Line**: What’s the takeaway of your talk?
 How will the presentation improve attendees’ knowledge, outlook, and inspiration?

-Each of the six criteria are equally important.
 The reviewers will be looking to answer each of these questions when scoring your proposal -- make it easy for them.

 # Don't wait til the last minute.